We provide funding for research projects.

 Lungitude Foundation Research Grant – Small Project Funding Application Form

-• All applications must be submitted on the Small Project Funding Application Form (“Form”)
+• All applications must be submitted using the Small Project Funding Application Form (“Form”).

-• Please ensure that your research project meets the Lungitude Model Rules as described in the Form
+• Ensure your research project aligns with the Lungitude Model Rules outlined in the Form.

-• Applications will only be accepted for research projects carried out in Australia.
+• Applications are only accepted for research projects conducted in Australia.

 Timetable